 Forest Glen man gives out free clothes to migrants outside his home: ‘How could I not do something?’

 Frank Schmeda realized that most of the migrants had very few belongings.
-He set up a table with a sign saying “gratis,” or free in Spanish, and started leaving out clothes and shoes every day.
+He set up a table with a sign saying “gratis”— free in Spanish — and started leaving clothes and shoes daily.

 About a month ago, Frank Schmeda started noticing groups of people waiting outside an office building across the street from his house.

-He was spending more time at home thanks to an injury from work.
+He was spending more time at home after an injury from work.
 He soon learned the people were migrants seeking assistance from a state resource office.

 While holding a garage sale one weekend, he gave away clothes to any of the migrants who stopped by his front yard.
 He realized that most had very few belongings, so he set up a table with a sign saying “gratis,” meaning free in Spanish, and began leaving out clothes and shoes every day.

-He lives near the intersection of Hiawatha and LaCrosse avenues in Forest Glen.
+He lives near the intersection of Hiawatha and LaCrosse avenues in the Forest Glen neighborhood.
 An Illinois Department of Human Services office is across the street from his home.
 Since he put the table out, he estimates hundreds of people have come by to pick things up.

 “It’s devastating what they’ve gone through, and I’m in a position where I can help,” Schmeda said.
 “There’s more people by the day who are coming.
 And I’ve never seen people more gracious to get something so basic.”